Reverse Mortgage Disadvantages

-Accumulating Interest: A concern may be that your heirs (typically “the kids”) will inherit less equity when you die.
+Accumulating Interest: A concern may be that your heirs (often, “the kids”) will inherit less equity when you die.
 Yes, this is usually true.
 But this is your home and it is there for your comfort; not your kids.

 There are no monthly mortgage payments required (other than property taxes and insurance) and the balance of the loan can grow larger over time.
-Every month, the amount of interest owed is added and the balance (or payoff) is larger.
-These features are considered disadvantages by some, but the Reverse Mortgage program can be a huge advantage for those who want to stay in their home and improve their financial health.
+Every month, the amount of interest owed is added and the balance (or pay-off) is larger.
+These features are considered disadvantages by some, but the Reverse Mortgage product can be a huge advantage for those who want to stay in their home and improve their financial health.

 On a side note:

-To the homeowner: Really!
+To the homeowner: Really!!!
 Please reconsider.
 This is your home and your equity that by tapping into it will help you live more comfortably.
 Buy medicine.
 Eat something more than beans and rice.
 Catch a movie.
 Go to lunch with friends.
 You have a huge asset to tap into and there is no reason to live below your means.
 If your kids knew how you are intentionally suffering for them, they’d be stunned and saddened.
 Your children are now adults and are responsible for their own finances.
 When you die, you’re kids are not supposed to be winning the lottery.

 Reverse Mortgages are Complicated: They are not meant to be complicated… they are just different so it seems complicated.
 Comparing HECM’s to Conventional mortgages are like comparing apples and bananas.
 They’re both fruit, but very different.

 Nationally, over 90% of seniors surveyed are happy they have a HECM loan.
 And, many of those who were not satisfied felt they didn’t have a thorough understanding of the HECM program.
 Because a Reverse Mortgage is unique, most lenders choose to not originate them.
-I applaud them for knowing their limitations and respecting the senior populous and providing good service by referring them to a specialist outside their organization.
+I applaud them for knowing their limitations, respecting the senior populous and providing good service by referring them to a specialist outside their organization.